TheWorkflowAcademy/Using_Zoho_CRM_Standalone_Functions/README.md

 <img src="Image 9-19-23 at 4.50 AM.jpeg" width="600">

 Add the parameter and make note of the function name with underscores.
-Add the task code (leads snippet below)
+Add the function code (create a task for a lead snippet below)

 <img src="Image 9-19-23 at 5.32 AM.jpeg" width="600">